Wednesday, December 24, 2008

 Guess that's about it.
 Happy New Year, all!

 Blogs You Can't Live Without

-BOOK REVIEW: The Breeze Horror by Candace Caponegro - Bloodshot Books 2017 editionWhen a space shuttle carrying toxic waste collides with a meteor, contaminated rain pours down, infecting everyone it touches,...1 week ago
+BOOK REVIEW: The Breeze Horror by Candace Caponegro - Bloodshot Books 2017 editionWhen a space shuttle carrying toxic waste collides with a meteor, contaminated rain pours down, infecting everyone it touches,...2 months ago

 THE LES DANIELS BLOG TOUR: Getting Graphic: What Les Daniels Did (and Meant) for Comic Books - Guest Blog by Matt Bechtel of Necon E-Books Our host today, Christopher Golden, has been amazing in his support of our Blog Tour and has gone out of his wa...3 years ago